knpuniversity/stripe/knpu/ep2-subscriptions/plan-change-payment-failure.md

 Reload the Customer page.
 First, the customer still has no account balance, that's good.
-Second, we can see the failed payment, but we're still on the Farmer Brent subscription.
+Second, we can see the failed payment, but we're still on the Farmer Brent plan.
 And the $100 invoice is unpaid, but it's *closed*.
 Stripe won't try to pay this again.

 Back on the Customer page, find Events at the bottom and click to view more.
 This tells the *whole* story: we upgraded to the New Zealander plan, the two proration